transpocamp/transportationcamp.org/events/new-england-2016/index.markdown

 Located two blocks west of the Kendall T station (Red Line) and between several garages, the Stata Center is easily accessible by car or public transit, parking information and directions from the T are available [here](http://www.gbcacm.org/venues/cambridge/mit-building-32-stata-center.html).

+#### Things To Know

+If you're joining us at TransportationCamp NYC 2015, here are a few things you'll want to know about the event:

+* **Dress code**: It's an unconference—tasteful casual is fine!
+* **Internet access**: Free Wi-Fi will be available in all event spaces—we'll have more information when you check in.
+* **Presentation pointers**: Many of the breakout rooms are equipped with a projector, so if you're thinking of proposing a session and you'd like to present, bring a laptop.
+We'll supply a VGA cable; we will bring as many adaptors as possible, but you sould bring an adaptor for VGA if your laptop needs one just in case.
+Most breakout rooms will also have a chalkboard.
+* **First time at an unconference?**: Check out [How TransportationCamp works: the essential guide](/2011/02/how-transportationcamp-works-the-essential-guide) for a quick introduction!

 ### Registration

 Registration for TransportationCamp NE 2016 is now open!
 Please [Click Here](https://www.eventbrite.com/e/transportationcamp-new-england-2016-tickets-19296075080) to register.
 If you have any questions, reach out at <TranspoCamp@camsys.com> or [@TranspoCampNE](https://twitter.com/TranspoCampNE).
 You can also like us on [Facebook](https://www.facebook.com/pages/TransportationCamp-New-England/219391578269518).